emc2983/emc2983/README.md

 I am most familiar with programming in Java, but am looking forward to also studying C++ and Python here at ODU.

-I am interested in understanding more about video compression and transport (streaming) methods and protocols, as this related to my current work.
+I am interested in understanding more about video compression and transport (streaming) methods and protocols, as this relates to my current work.

 I am also just generally interested in technology and how computing systems can be improved and made more efficient.